 Availability of fresh food

 Carrying out farming in urban areas makes it possible for the urban residents to get fresh food daily.
 Transportation of food from the rural areas is one the main challenges that farmers encounter in the attempt to supply the cities with fresh farm produce.
-When the food is produced in the city and its environment, the urban population is assured of continuous supply of fresh farm produce.
+When the food is produced within the city and its environs, the urban population is assured of continuous supply of fresh farm produce.

 Food Affordability